inkognitro/oas-tszod-gen/README.md

 #### `AxiosRequestHandler`
 This implementation is responsible for executing your requests through the http(s) protocol.
 It is usually the most inner implementation of an onion bootstrapped request handler object.
-It requires the installation of the `axios` library in your code base and serves as a more widely supported alternative to the `FetchApiRequestHandler`.
+It requires the installation of the [Axios](https://axios-http.com/docs/intro) library in your code base and serves as a more widely supported alternative to the `FetchApiRequestHandler`.

 Some dependencies need to be installed for this type of request handler.